US nearing deal with Qatar to house thousands of Afghans who helped military, as situation worsens in Afghanistan - KTVZ

 Qatar’s defense minister is expected in Washington next week for talks.

-The Qatar Embassy did not immediately respond to CNN’s request for comment.
+A Qatari spokesman did not immediately respond to a request for comment.

+Pressed Friday evening by CNN’s Anderson Cooper on the Biden administration’s plan to house Afghans in Qatar, Illinois Republican Rep. Adam Kinzinger — who served as an Air Force pilot in Afghanistan and Iraq — said, “It’s great the Qatar option is possibly there.”

+“The administration needs to continue to lean forward as hard as they can,” Kinzinger said.

 The-CNN-Wire